mtlong29/MySite/_posts/portfolio/2016-10-12-photoshop-collage.md

 featured: true
 ---

 {% include /globalSections/toc.html %}

-Below are some collages I have made using photoshop.
-Click to enlarge.
+Below are some collages I have made using photoshop. *Click to enlarge.*

 ## Game of Thrones Today

-This Game of Thrones collage actually uses 16 individual pictures.
+This Game of Thrones collage actually uses *16 individual pictures*.

 <figure class="half">
   <a href="/assets/images/post-photoshop-collage/matt-evolution0.jpg" title="Original background and picture of myself."><img src="/assets/images/post-photoshop-collage/matt-evolution0.jpg" alt="Original background and picture of myself."></a>